textninja/mychsa/README.md

  - [**frontend**](/frontend) - a React app bundled with webpack then deployed to a static apache server.
 Includes a couple of form controls to interact with the API.
  - [**e2e**](/e2e) - end to end tests for the frontend using a headless browser (puppeteer).
 Excluded from docker compose toolchain.
 Run automatically by GitHub CI.

 In addition to end to end tests, there are unit tests for the api server.
-These tests are written with mocha and chai.
+These tests are written using the mocha and chai libraries.

 ## Environment variables